top of page

 The adjective 'airborne' has a straightforward etymology rooted in the combination of two English words: 'air' and 'borne.'
 'Air' refers to the atmosphere, and 'borne' is the past participle of the verb 'bear,' meaning to carry or transport.
 When these two words are merged, 'airborne' is formed, signifying something that is in the air or capable of traveling through the air.
 It is often used to describe things that are afloat in the atmosphere, such as particles, substances, or vehicles that can fly.
 The etymology of 'airborne' emphasizes the notion of things being carried or transported through the medium of the air.

-Quiz: Find the meaning of airborne
+Find the correct meaning of the adjective airborne:

 Try Again!